 The Math.tan()

-function returns the tangent of a number.
+static method returns the tangent of a number in radians.

 Math.tan()